 Request to be Excused

 Since the Board of Jury Commissioners limits the jury service, you will be excused only if service will be a substantial hardship.
 Inconvenience is not considered a substantial hardship.
 Prior to 1984, persons over age 65 could be automatically excused; however, the law has been changed so that a hardship is the only valid reason for excusal.
-If you request to be excused from jury service, please state your reason in writing to the jury commission board.
-Your written request must be made in a timely manner.
-Please mail to:
+If you would like to request a hardship excusal from jury service, please call the Court Administrator at 573-659-2302.
+You can also state your reason in writing to the Jury Commission Board.
+Your written request must be made in a timely manner and include your full name, address, phone number, and nine digit juror identification number.

 Jury Commission Board